SterlingLWright/aDNA_Decontam_protocols/NCBI/Readme.md

-This directory contains the file that was uploaded to the NCBI website
+This directory contains the metadata file that was uploaded to the NCBI website